|Gustave Doré, The Creation of Light|

-Genesis 1-11 and Genesis 12-50.
+Genesis, Part I: God and His Creation and Genesis, Part II: God and His Family.
 I originally read this online and it is no longer available free or to individuals, so we're lucky that it has been published.
 This is the first study I ever read which really made Genesis seem personal instead of a lot of old religious myths.
 It offers spiritual insights to specific sections being studied, connection with the Catechism of the Catholic Church, and revealing connections with the deeper layers of mean in Scripture throughout the Bible such as typology.

 *The Navarre Bible: Pentateuch.
 The Navarre commentaries are consistently excellent and have a lot of thoughts from Church Fathers, Popes, saints, and the Catechism.
 They add wisdom from the 2,000 years of Church contemplation on scripture since Jesus.